ShingareOm/PYTHON23/README.md

 ## Contributing

 Contributions are welcome!
 If you find a bug, have suggestions for improvement, or want to add new practical exercises, please feel free to open an issue or submit a pull request.
+Please don't hesitate to reach me out.

 ## License